-The nuts and fruit will keep the team feeling full and satisfied while the candy pieces provide some of the fast energy that they may need during a half-time break.
-Try visiting the bulk section of your grocery store where you can save a lot of money by mixing it yourself.
+The nuts and fruit will keep everyone feeling full and satisfied while the candy pieces provide fast energy.
+If the bulk section of your grocery store is open you can save a lot of money by mixing it yourself.
 Create a customized mix and let your child help to choose the ingredients, then you can mix it, and package it into individual baggies as a family activity.

 Fruit is one of the healthiest, most kid-friendly snacks out there.
-Some that make great half-time snacks are: sliced melon (watermelon, cantaloupe, honeydew), orange slices or easy to peel clementines, apples, grapes, bananas, and strawberries.
+Great options for the summer season: sliced melon (watermelon, cantaloupe, honeydew), cherries, apples, grapes, bananas, and strawberries.
 On a hot day, try freezing the grapes or berries for a cool and refreshing snack.

 If cutting apples feels like too much work to you, try dried fruit.
 Another option you can find in the bulk section if it’s open for a lot less money and it can be packaged into individual baggies for easy distribution.
 Some favorite dried fruits include cinnamon apples, strawberries, bananas, and peaches.

 String cheese pairs well with just about any kind of fruit and is a kid favorite.
 Even better, it comes in individual, easy to distribute portions.
 You could also try slicing some cheddar and bringing along whole-grain crackers to go with it.
 If you are feeling creative, try using cookie cutters to make the cheese into fun shapes.

 Hummus & Veggies